railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 Tax``\   or \ ``Output VAT``\  .

-You can also assign multiple taxes to a Project, so that invoices from the Project carry an appropriate rate of tax (project invoicing is dealt with in detail in a later chapter).
+You can also assign multiple taxes to a Project, so that invoices from the Project carry an appropriate rate of tax (project invoicing is dealt with in detail in :ref:`ch-projects`).

 .. note:: Tax regions